 - Commit to the entire, school-year long program

 Participants in the program will enroll in a total of eight Penn State credits: BIOL 161/162 Human Anatomy and Physiology I (lecture and lab) and BIOL 163/164 Human Anatomy and Physiology II (lecture and lab).

-Students are officially enrolled at Penn State Schuylkill in the high school Dual Enrollment program and receive a 50 percent scholarship toward the cost of their tuition.
-Students are responsible for the cost of all PSU college credits and any additional fees which may include required textbooks, fees, etc.
+Students are officially enrolled at Penn State Schuylkill in the high school Dual Enrollment Program and receive a 50 percent tuition reduction.
+Students are responsible for the cost of all Penn State college credits and any additional fees which may include required textbooks, fees, etc.